Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

-When the bias in sales expectations, say $\texttt{bias}_{y,it}$, balances the bias in the employment expectations, say $\texttt{bias}_{l,it}$, so that $\texttt{bias}_{y,it}=\beta_l \texttt{bias}_{l,it}$, then one is still able to recover an unbiased expectation of firms' next-period productivity as the residual on the RHS of equation (\ref{eq:gomega_inverse}).
-Furthermore, in this particular case, when production is Cobb-Douglas, it is possible to construct a `Wald'-type estimator of $\beta_l$ if one has the data to compare expectations of output and labor to their realised values.
-We do not pursue this in our main analysis because we present evidence that such bias is very minimal in our empirical context (see also \citet{bloom_well_2021}).
-Nevertheless, we provide further exposition in Appendix \ref{adix:bias}.
+As an example, consider the case of Cobb-Douglas production in equation (\ref{eq:prodfunct_cd}).
+When the bias in sales expectations, say $\texttt{bias}_{y,it}$, balances the bias in the employment expectations, say $\texttt{bias}_{l,it}$, so that $\texttt{bias}_{y,it}=\beta_l \texttt{bias}_{l,it}$, then one is still able to recover an unbiased expectation of firms' next-period productivity as the residual on the right hand side of equation (\ref{eq:gomega_inverse}).
+Furthermore, in this particular case, when production is Cobb-Douglas, it is possible to construct a `Wald'-type estimator of $\beta_l$ if one has the data to compare expectations of output and labor to their realized values.
+We do not pursue this in our main analysis because we present evidence that such bias is minimal in our empirical context (see the discussion of Table \ref{tab:mes_expectation_errors} in subsection \ref{subsect:data_expectations} and also \cite{bloom_well_2021}).
+Nevertheless, we provide a further exposition in Appendix \ref{adix:bias}.

-Since the vast majority of literature on managerial bias has focused on biases in output expectations, the ability of our method to accommodate this is encouraging.
+The ability of our method to accommodate these forms of input (and output) biases is encouraging.
 Biases in firms' productivity expectations, however, are more problematic.
 To see why, suppose firms' bias about their next-period productivity is captured by $\iota_{it}$ (positive values reflect optimism, negative values reflect pessimism), such that

 Even if firms' expectations about output and inputs align with the true production technology, the presence of bias means